grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** As you wish, but I thought this would be a good place to pass it.

 **Johnny:** It might look like it, but typically, I want my commands to have parameterless execution methods.
-This way I can compose them more freely.
+This way I can compose them more freely, using patterns such as decorator.

-**Benjamin:** I removed the parameter and now the `THEN` section looks like this:
+**Benjamin:** As you wish.
+I removed the parameter and now the `THEN` section looks like this:

 ```csharp
 //THEN